 It is true that the Japanese were a uniquely tenacious foe, and as the war went on and this was realised it bled into propaganda.

-As hostilities progressed, Japanese soldiers and civilians became more evil and rat-like – inhuman, animal and utterly alien enemies, hell-bent on world domination.
+As hostilities progressed, Japanese soldiers and civilians were depicted as more evil and rat-like – inhuman, animal and utterly alien enemies, hell-bent on world domination.
 This resonates with the German characterisation of Jews as ‘rats’ and the Hutu word for Tutsis ‘inyenzi’, meaning cockroaches.
 Both were used prior to and during genocide.

 Another common theme was that the Japanese were a rapacious threat to American women.
 They were often pictured with knives – not guns – dripping with blood, terrorising a young woman.
 The idea that they were qualitatively different to Americans, savages of a retrograde, alien civilisation, was explicit.